 Sunday Dinner remains an important ministry to create connection and offer nourishment to those in need in the community.
 Volunteers make sandwiches and desserts, bring fruit, snacks, drinks and other goodies to fill lunch bags.
 All food is made at home and brought to the church on Sunday afternoon.
-All bag packing and distribution in done outside in the garden, in a safe and socially distanced manner.
+Volunteers assemble bags at 1:00pm in a safe and socially distanced manner.
 Sunday Dinner guests are given the bags of food at the gate at 2:00pm each Sunday.
 We also coordinate with and support neighborhood food distribution with volunteers, storage, staging area, and reheating food.

 We are looking for volunteers to help with Sunday Dinner!
-Please contact Lisa Watson at LWATSON32@GMAIL.COM if you are able to help with making part of the meal or help serve on a Sunday afternoon.
+Please contact Claire Pamplin at email@example.com if you are able to help with making part of the meal or help serve on a Sunday afternoon.